FryerTuck/anon/README.md

 <br>

 ### Intro for geeks
-To make a multipurpose framework that doesn't [suck](https://youtu.be/DuB6UjEsY_Y?t=10) is quite a challenge, because everybody has different needs, though also need a framework of some sort, for reasons of conformity in a work-group, project, etc. -although there are trade-offs to consider, like: dependencies, learning-curve, development-time, complexity, developer-experience, user-experience, security, extensibility, scalability, portability, etc.
+To make a multipurpose framework that doesn't [suck](https://youtu.be/DuB6UjEsY_Y?t=10) is quite a challenge, because everybody has different needs, though also need a framework of some sort, for reasons of conformity in a work-group, project, etc. -although there are trade-offs to consider, like: dependencies, learning-curve, development-time, complexity, developer-experience, server/client-machine-workload, user-experience, security, extensibility, scalability, portability, etc.

-There will always be some trade-off with any framework, but, if "speed-of-code" is the main concern, pitch a server-upgrade to your client, or project-manager; the things you can do with Anon -and the tools it provides are worth it, you will see why in a bit .. hold onto your seat, sh!t's about to get [blown out](https://youtu.be/wwvcp8gkR0M) the airlock!
+There will always be some trade-off with any framework, but, if "runtime-speed" is the main concern, pitch a server-upgrade to your client, or project-manager, but Anon is fast enough, however, you can always collaborate and make Anon better.
+The things you can do with Anon -and the tools it provides are worth it, you will see why in a bit .. hold onto your keyboard, it's about to get [freaky](https://youtu.be/wwvcp8gkR0M)!

 ***
 <br><br>